The Highest Converting Talk-to-Listen Ratio in Sales, Based on 25,537 Sales Calls

 Fortunately, on the occasional sales call I still join in on, I trend around 52:48 these days.

-Tracking and measuring this ratio has an effect we at Gong refer to as “Talker’s Anonymous.”
+Tracking and measuring this ratio using sales tracking software has an effect we at Gong refer to as “Talker’s Anonymous.”

 The act of tracking and measuring almost autocorrects an out-of-balance talk-to-listen ratio.

 Is that something we should even be striving for?

 Does a lower talk-to-listen ratio actually lead to more positive sales outcomes?

 Let’s find out…